The online Master of Science in Nutrition, Public Health Nutrition concentration, at App State

 Program information

-• This program blends synchronous (set meeting times in an online classroom) and asynchronous (with coursework completed on your schedule) courses
+• Courses will be delivered in an asynchronous (with coursework completed on your schedule) format

 • Additional prerequisite courses (up to 6 hours) may be required if introductory nutrition and medical terminology courses are needed.